 What Can I Do with the HFA Factbook Online?

 - “How-To” videos are available 24/7 on the FAQs page.

 - Corrections: If you notice errors or missing data, please complete this form or contact NCSHA via email@example.com with comments and questions.
-While the change will not be reflected in the published Factbook editions, changes reviewed and approved by NCSHA can be updated online.
+While the change will not be reflected in the published Factbook, changes reviewed and approved by NCSHA will be reflected in the Factbook Online.

 - Feedback: We are committed to continuously improving this resource.
-Please share your feedback by emailing us or completing this form.
+Share your feedback by emailing firstname.lastname@example.org or completing this form.